Stratus cloud: Pattern-based variety

 Stratus clouds only have one pattern-based variety.
 This is the stratus undulatus variety.
 Mild undulations can be observed from this cloud, only associated by the nebulosus species.
 Though rare, this cloud formation is caused by disturbances on the gentle wind shear.
 Stratus undulatus clouds are more common on stratus stratocumulomutatus clouds where the wind is stronger as height increases.

 Genitus mother clouds

 Stratus cumulogenitus clouds occur when the base of cumulus clouds spreads, creating a nebulous sheet of stratiform clouds.
 This can also occur on nimbostratus clouds (stratus nimbostratogenitus) and on cumulonimbus clouds (stratus cumulonimbogenitus).
 Stratus fractus clouds can also form under the base of precipitation-bearing clouds and are classified as pannus clouds.
-Stratus clouds may also form from formation mechanisms that aren't typical for the cloud type, for example, Stratus homogenitus, which are stratus formed by human activity, Stratus caractagenitus, which are formed from the spray of waterfalls, and Stratus silvagenitus, which are formed by evaporation or evapotranspiration occurring in a forest.
+Stratus clouds may also form from formation mechanisms that are not typical for the cloud type, for example, Stratus homogenitus, which are stratus formed by human activity, Stratus cataractagenitus, which are formed from the spray of waterfalls, and Stratus silvagenitus, which are formed by evaporation or evapotranspiration occurring in a forest.